sidinfinity/Robot-Arm/index.md

 ![image](https://user-images.githubusercontent.com/56204136/125957336-46de98be-b3d5-44ef-8c53-6709667d0dd0.png)

-For my first milestone I finished building the robot arm, and also getting the servo motors working and using the potentiometers to move the motors.
+My first milestone was that I finished building the robot arm, and also got the servo motors working and using the potentiometers to move the motors.
 I connected each potentiometer to an analog pin so I could get an input for the motor.
 Servo values range from  0 to 180, but potentiometers range from 0 to 1023 so I needed to use the `map` function to scale down the input.
 Then I used the `Servo.write()` function to send the value to the servo and move it.

 <img width="1093" src="https://user-images.githubusercontent.com/56204136/125956409-929ff43c-49bc-45cf-93aa-313e44062326.png">